-There are various phases to putting on a show.
-The first phase is when you are considering whether or not you will go ahead with the show.
-Once the decision has been made to proceed, you then go into phase two, the production phase, i.e. the rehearsals, getting the actors together.
-The third phase is when the production is running and you have opened the doors to the public.
-The fourth phase is when you are de-installing, you’re striking the set.
+There are various phases to putting on a theatre production.
+The first phase is when you are considering whether or not you will go ahead with the production.
+Once the decision has been made to proceed, you then go into phase two, the production phase, i.e., casting, rehearsals, costume design.
+The third phase is when the production is running, and performances are being shown to the public.
+The fourth phase is when you are closing the production and striking the set.

-There are four stages, but only the costs relating to the production and the striking of the set will actually qualify for the Theatre Tax Relief.
-The costs that you have incurred in pre-production, i.e. when you were thinking about whether you would go ahead with the show, and the running of the show itself, they will not qualify for the relief.
+There are four stages, but only the costs relating to the production and the striking of the set will qualify for Theatre Tax Relief.
+The costs that you have incurred in the development phase i.e., when you were considering whether you would go ahead with the production, and the running of the production itself, they will not qualify for the relief.

 However, it’s only the direct costs relating to production and the striking of the set that will qualify for the relief.
-Examples of these would be, the making of the stage scenery and the actor’s time during rehearsals.
-What would not qualify are the costs that you have incurred that are indirect costs, such as, marketing, finance, and legal costs.
+Examples of these would be, the making of the stage scenery and the actors’ time during rehearsals.
+Indirect costs, such as, marketing, finance, and legal costs do not qualify.

 How do you make a claim for Theatre Tax Relief?

-The information in this video is of a general nature and seeks to highlight some of the issues which could be affecting you and/or your business, including changes to financial regulation and legislation.
-Viewers should not rely on this information without seeking professional advice on its application in their circumstances.
+The information in this article is of a general nature and seeks to highlight some of the issues which could be affecting you and/or your business, including changes to financial regulation and legislation.
+Readers should not rely on this information without seeking professional advice on its application in their circumstances.